primejosamen/docschatbot/README.md

 1. **Data augmentation**:

-   * Users upload financial and account summary documents in PDF format.
+   * Users uploading financial or account summary documents in PDF format.
    * The platform processes these documents by dividing them into pages and publishing each page's content, along with relevant metadata, to a Confluent Kafka topic.
    * A fully managed Confluent Flink service is then used to create vector representations of the document data for more efficient AI interactions and queries.